Fission310/newbie-education/intro/00-setup.md

 Download the latest version of [Android Studio](https://developer.android.com/studio/).
 Install with the default settings through the installation wizard.

-After installation, you should reach a home menu with buttons like "Start a new project" and "Import existing project".
-Do not select anything and go on to the next part of this lesson.
+After installation, you should reach a home menu saying "Welcome to Android Studio".
+Don't select anything yet, and move on to the next part.
+You can keep Android Studio open though, we will be using it soon.

 ## Git Installation and GitHub Account